Massif des Trois-Évêchés: Main summits

 The Montagne de Cordœil, of a more modest size and elevation [2114 m], is completely isolated from the rest of the massif, the Verdon to the east and the Issole to the north and west.

 Geology

 The massif of the Trois-Évêchés consists of sedimentary rock, mostly sandstones and marls, typical of the pre-Alps.
 The geological nature of the north of the massif relates to the Ubaye Valley.

-Plane crash
+Aircraft crash

 On 24 March 2015, Andreas Lubitz, co-pilot of Germanwings Flight 9525, who was reported to have had mental health problems, deliberately crashed the plane into the massif, after he locked the Captain out of the cockpit.